jhucsf/fall2019/index.md

 This web page supplements [Prof. Koehn's CSF web page](https://www.cs.jhu.edu/~phi/csf).
 It is mainly intended for Section 02 of the course, taught by [David Hovemeyer](https://www.cs.jhu.edu/~daveho).

+We'll be using Piazza for Q&amp;A and other important information about the course: <https://piazza.com/jhu/fall2019/601220>

 ## Readings

 Recommended textbooks: